NWERO: Empowering Women & Girls in South Sudan Amidst Crisis

 Through Empower to Plan, you can help NWERO:

-• Train 25 vulnerable adolescent girls and young women (aged 16-24 years), who previously dropped out of school, in SRHR education, including GBV prevention.
-This will empower them to make informed choices regarding positive health practices, family planning, and assert their sexual and reproductive rights.
+• Trained 25 vulnerable adolescent girls and young women (aged 16-24 years), who previously dropped out of school, in SRHR education, including GBV prevention.
+This has empowered them to make informed choices regarding positive health practices, family planning, and assert their sexual and reproductive rights.

-• Establish an adolescent health club in a school which will serve as a platform for open discussions about SRHR issues, such as teenage pregnancies, sexually transmitted infections (STIs), and GBV.
+• Established an adolescent health club in a school which now serves as a platform for open discussions about SRHR issues, such as teenage pregnancies, sexually transmitted infections (STIs), and GBV.

-• Conduct monthly community meetings on HIV/AIDS and GBV prevention, SRHR, promoting access to family planning services and nurturing a pro-choice health-seeking mindset in the community.
+• Conducted monthly community meetings on HIV/AIDS and GBV prevention, SRHR, promoting access to family planning services and nurturing a pro-choice health-seeking mindset in the community.

-• Produce and broadcast radio jingles on SRHR, enhancing awareness about family planning, contraception, and the benefits of proactive health planning for mothers and infants.
+• Produced and broadcasted radio jingles on SRHR, enhancing awareness about family planning, contraception, and the benefits of proactive health planning for mothers and infants.

-Through the active involvement of beneficiaries and key stakeholders, including the Juba County Health Department, the project will empower women and girls, enabling them to make informed decisions involving their futures.
+Through the active involvement of beneficiaries and key stakeholders, including the Juba County Health Department, the project has empowered women and girls, enabling them to make informed decisions involving their futures.

 With financial support from Population Matters, we will be able to nurture and empower women and girls in South Sudan around SRHR, HIV, and GBV issues.
 We hope to reach out and engage with the community, including the returnees from Sudan to discuss and address these issues, and reduce vulnerabilities.”